 Melodies for Mums is a singing programme for mums who might be suffering from stress, anxiety, low mood, low self-esteem or postnatal depression after the birth.
 The babies can be up to about nine months old at the start of the project (if your baby is a little older than this, then please talk to us about this).
 The programme will consist of 10 weekly singing and music-making sessions for groups of up to 14 mums with babies.
 Women attend all 10 weeks.

-The next sessions will run on Tuesday afternoons from 29th January 2019 for 10 weeks.
+The next sessions will run on Tuesday afternoons from 4th June 2019 for 10 weeks.
 There will be no session on 25th June and we will have an additional informal social session on 11th June), finishing on 20th August 2019 and will be held at the Ellen Brown Children’s Centre in Bermondsey in the London Borough of Southwark.
 There will be 2 sessions to choose from – one from 1:45pm – 2:45pm and one from 3:00-4:00pm.
 Any eligible mum can attend regardless of whether she lives in Southwark or not.
 Women attend with their babies.
 Unfortunately, at this time we are not able to accommodate / support other siblings attending so alternative childcare arrangements would need to be in place for these children.
 Due to the nature of this group and for reasons of space, we are not able to support additional visitors during the sessions.

 Singing and music-making can: